mtlynch/spaceduck/_posts/2018-02-07-sia-load-test-preview.md

 # Test Outputs

-I aim to publish results by Feb.
-16th, 2018.
+I aim to publish results by ~~Feb.
+16th,~~ 2018.

+**Edit (2018-02-16)**: Tests are taking a bit longer than I predicted.
+I'm currently about 70% through test one of three.
+New ETA for full results is Feb.
+25th, 2018.
+See the [metrics collector post](/sia-metrics-collector/) for some initial findings.

 To avoid [publication bias](https://en.wikipedia.org/wiki/Publication_bias), I will publish regardless of the outcome, even if results are inconclusive due to measurement error.